javiermms/Core-Git-Branching/Script.md

 ## Synopsis

-A young boiy discovers a hidden gate behind the zoo.
+A young boy discovers a hidden gate behind the zoo.
-Behind it, he finds a magical world of unicorns living in perfect piece and harmony where he discovers the meaning of imagination.
+Behind it, he finds a magical world of unicorns living in perfect peace and harmony where he discovers the meaning of imagination.

 ## Plot